Ford Mustang: Third generation (1979)

-The Mustang was selected as the 1979 Official Indianapolis 500 Pace Car with replicas sold to the public.
-Its special body-appearance parts were adapted by the Cobra package for 1980–81.
+When the Mustang was selected as the 1979 Official Indianapolis 500 Pace Car, Ford also marketed replica models, and its special body-appearance parts were adapted by the Cobra package for 1980–81.

 1982 marked the return of the Mustang GT (replacing the Cobra) which used a specially-modified high-output 302 cid engine.

-1983 saw the return of the Mustang convertible after a nine-year absence.
+In 1983, Ford again offered a convertible Mustang, after a nine-year absence.
 The front fascias of all Mustangs were restyled, featuring new grilles, sporting "blue oval" Ford emblems for the first time.

 1984 introduced the high-performance Mustang SVO, which featured a 2.3 L turbocharged and intercooled four-cylinder engine and unique bodywork.

 The Mustang celebrated its 20th anniversary with a special GT350 model in white with red interior and red lower-bodyside rocker stripes.
 1985 Mustangs received another front-fascia restyle.

 In response to poor sales and escalating fuel prices during the early 1980s, a new Mustang was in development.
 It was to be a variant of the Mazda MX-6 assembled at AutoAlliance International in Flat Rock, Michigan.
 Enthusiasts wrote to Ford objecting to the proposed change to a front-wheel drive, Japanese-designed Mustang without a V8 option.
 The result was the continuation of the existing Mustang while the Mazda MX-6 variant had a last-minute name change from Mustang to Probe and was released as a 1989 model.

 The Mustang received a major restyling for 1987, including the interior, which carried it through the end of the 1993 model year.

 Under the newly established Ford SVT division, the 1993 Ford Mustang SVT Cobra and Cobra R were added as special, high-performance models.